Community Legacy Fund

 How to apply

-Applicants must first submit an Expression of interest form to National Highways.
-If the initiative is deemed suitable, you will be invited to complete a full application.
+Applicants must first submit an Expression of interest (EOI) form to National Highways.
+EOIs that meet the criteria will be invited to complete a full application.
+This will be on a first come, first served basis as we anticipate a high level of interest but there is only a small amount of funding available.

 Supporting information